ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-513.md

 ### Final Examination or Project

+Students are expected to work in groups of 2 to 4 for their projects.
+Each project is worth 20 points and will be evaluated on four
+criteria:
+i)   originality and clarity of the idea, ii)  quality of the solution, iii) thoroughness of the documentation, and iv)  effectiveness of the presentation.

+Presentations are scheduled during the week of October 12.
+The final project package—including presentation slides and any supporting materials—must be submitted on the day of the presentation.

 One final exam is scheduled on December 10th.
-It worth 30 points.
+It is worth 30 points.

 ## Grading Scale and Policies

-The course includes 7 homework assignments and 1 final exam.
+The course includes 7 homework assignments, 1 project, and 1 final exam.
-Each homework worth 10 points and the final worth 30 points, sum up to 100 points total.
+Each homework is worth 10 points, the project is worth 20 points, and the final exam is worth 30 points.
+The lowest two homework scores will be dropped, bringing the total to 100 points.
-Students are expected to submit their assignments and projects by the specified deadlines.
+Students are expected to submit all assignments and the project by the specified deadlines.

-This course provides regular letter grades (A–E), which are based on a simple point system:
+This course provides regular letter grades (A-E), which are based on a simple point system:
-* A: 90–100  points
+* A: 90-100  points
-* B: 80–89.9 points
+* B: 80-89.9 points
-* C: 70–79.9 points
+* C: 70-79.9 points
-* D: 60–69.9 points
+* D: 60-69.9 points
-* E:  0–59.9 points
+* E:  0-59.9 points

 No scaling will be applied.
-However, there are multiple opportunities to receive extra credits.

 **Incomplete (I) or Withdrawal (W):**
 Requests for incomplete (I) or withdrawal (W) must be made in